 Here are some dishes to start you off

-Made from the most delicious small fish, prahok ktis as the main ingredient can be cooked into more than 50 dishes such as egg steamed, meat steamed,etc. It is usually served with fresh vegetables such as greean mango, eggplant and cucumber for dipping, the addition of tamarind sauce adds a bit of sweetness and some acid to balance it out.
+Made from the most delicious small fish, prahok kits as the main ingredient can be cooked into more than 50 dishes such as egg steamed, meat steamed,etc. It is usually served with fresh vegetables such as green mango, eggplant and cucumber for dipping, the addition of tamarind sauce adds a bit of sweetness and some acid to balance it out.

 Khmer red curry

 Khmer red curry is less spicy than the curries of neighboring Thailand because of the lack of overpowering chili.
-These coconut- milk- based curries are typically redder than those found on the western side of the border and features beef, chicken or fish, eggplant, green beans, potatoes, fresh coconut milk, lemongrass and kroeung.
-This delicious dish is usually served at special occasions in Cambodia.
-Tours in Cambodia
+This coconut- milk-based curries are typically redder than those found on the western side of the border and features beef, chicken or fish, eggplant, green beans, potatoes, fresh coconut milk, lemongrass and kroeung.
+This delicious dish is usually served at special occasions during your Cambodia tours